sensorbee/docs/source/bql/queries.rst

     SELECT RSTREAM 1 AS x.y, 2 AS x[1] ...

-will lead to errors because `x` can not be a map and an array at the same time.
+will lead to errors because `x` cannot be a map and an array at the same time.

 Notes on Wildcards